-Russ Davis, member of both the NAIA and Vanguard Halls of Fame, joined Vanguard with a reputation as one of the top high school coaches in California.
+Russ Davis, member of both the NAIA, Orange County FCA, and Vanguard Halls of Fame, joined Vanguard with a reputation as one of the top high school coaches in California.
 He was Coach of the Year for the CIF, State Division II, Orange County Register, and the Costa Mesa Daily Pilot, and was twice selected to be the head coach of the OC All-Star game.

 Davis’ success continued at Vanguard when he joined the coaching team in 1996.
-Since 2002, Davis’ teams have appeared in 187-straight national polls and ranked number one in the nation 44 times.
+Since 2002, Davis’ teams have ranked in the Top 25 every year and ranked number one in the nation more than 40 times.
 Coach Davis led 11 teams to the Elite Eight and 5 teams to the Fab Four at the NAIA National Championship, with the 2008 team winning the Championship.
 Overall, his teams have made 21 trips to the NAIA National Tournament.
 Coach Davis has 35 wins at the Tournament, ranking him the highest of any active coach.